jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-show a significant growth as a part of breaches, as we touched on in the second entry of our Summary of findings section.The DBIR team looks at numbers,65 not code, so this report isnt the best place to explain all the technical elements.
+show a significant growth as a part of breaches, as we touched on in the second entry of our Summary of findings section.
+The DBIR team looks at numbers,65 not code, so this report isnt the best place to explain all the technical elements.
 Nevertheless, what the